 These tips from 8 professionals on How to Perfect Your Business Pitch is another example of a successful round-up.

 Connect with the Press

 Dan Roberge, President of Maintenance Care favors earning high quality links through HARO, (or Help A Reporter Out).
-Some of the best quality links that can be built with authoritative sites are from reporters and writers asking for information and help.
-They are often sites with high Domain Authority, which can have a positive impact for your own website’s ranking in the search engines.
+Some of the best quality links can be built with authoritative sites from reporters and writers asking for information & help.
+These often have high Domain Authority, which can have a positive impact for your own website’s ranking in the search engines.

 PR Web can be used for Press releases to different outlets.
 It’s not free, but their reach makes it worth considering if you have a big launch or announcement to publicize.